bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 ## Instructor Notes

 * This last phase of the boot camp focuses on being employer-ready, improving the skills that students have already learned, and making web applications more performant and efficient.
-Basically, students will focus on life after boot camp.
+Essentially, this is when students will start to focus on life after boot camp.

 * It is highly recommended that prior to class, you go through each demo and activity so that you are familiar with the code and can anticipate issues that students new to GraphQL and the MERN framework may face.

-* **Important**: React Router recently [upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect> ` and other elements.
+* **Important**: [React Router recently upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect> `, and other elements.
 The content of this week's in-class and module activities uses React Router version 5.
 To make sure that students can follow along with activities -- as currently written -- please instruct students to use this npm command to install React Router version 5: `npm install react-router-dom@5`.

 * Some activities rely on the GraphQL Playground.
 Students do not need to install a separate tool to access this technology.
 To use the GraphQL Playground, simply start the app using `npm install`, `npm run seed`, and `npm start`and point to `localhost:3001/graphql` in the browser.

 * Apollo Server recently migrated to Apollo Server 3.
 This major-version release impacts how Apollo Server interacts in an Express environment.
 Apollo Server 2 is currently used in the activities.
-For the Homework, students must **MUST** use the following script `npm install apollo-server-express@2.15.0` to follow the implementation used in class.
+For the Homework, students MUST use the following script `npm install apollo-server-express@2.15.0` to follow the implementation used in class.
 Alternately, students can complete the Homework using the latest version of Apollo Server.
 Please refer them to the [Apollo Server docs on Migrating to Apollo Server 3](https://www.apollographql.com/docs/apollo-server/migration/#nodejs) and [Apollo Server docs on Implementing Apollo Server Express with v3](https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express).
 Note that Apollo Server 3 requires the use of `await server.start()` before calling `server.applyMiddleware`.

 * The GraphQL activities and instructor demonstrations require a minimum npm version of 7.0.0 or greater.
 Prior to class, please be sure to check your npm version and update if needed.
-Refer to the [NPM docs on updating to latest stable version.](https://docs.npmjs.com/try-the-latest-stable-version-of-npm).
+Refer to the [NPM docs on updating to latest stable version](https://docs.npmjs.com/try-the-latest-stable-version-of-npm).

 * For a refresher on how to use the GraphQL Playground, see the [Apollo docs on GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/).

 * The `useEffect` Hook wasn't covered in the async material; however, it's used in the Challenge.
 Use the class time to explain the activity and help students understand it so that they can succeed in the Challenge.

 * Apollo Server recently migrated to Apollo Server 3.
 This major-version release impacts how Apollo Server interacts in an Express environment.
 Apollo Server 2 is currently used in the activities.
-For the Challenge, students must MUST use the following script `npm install apollo-server-express@2.15.0` to follow the implementation used in class.
+For the Challenge, students MUST use the following script `npm install apollo-server-express@2.15.0` to follow the implementation used in class.
 Alternately, students can complete the Challenge using the latest version of Apollo Server.
 Please refer them to the [Apollo Server docs on Migrating to Apollo Server 3](https://www.apollographql.com/docs/apollo-server/migration/#nodejs) and [Apollo Server docs on Implementing Apollo Server Express with v3](https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express).
 Note that Apollo Server 3 requires the use of `await server.start()` before calling `server.applyMiddleware`.

 ### Common Pain Points